top of page

 For most of these options, you will then be asked where the matter has been filed.
 For example, for civil matters, your options are either Port of Spain, San Fernando or Tobago.
 For family matters, these may be Port of Spain or Princes Town.
 If you've been served with court proceedings, you can find out where the matter has been filed by looking at the court stamp on the document in the upper left hand corner of the document.

-It's a simple matter after that of selecting the type of document that you're filing and entering some simple information (the names of the parties, the reference number of the proceedings and the document that you're filing.
+It's a simple matter after that of selecting the type of document that you're filing and entering some simple information (the names of the parties, the reference number of the proceedings (for example, civil actions start with "CV", family matters start with "FH" and appeals start with either "S", "T" or "P") and the name of the document that you're filing.
+In all cases, you'd find the reference number on the first page of the document just above the names of the parties, typically to the left of the page.

 Remember, many court documents require specific forms and formats.
-Some of these are accessible from the Judiciary's website here (for civil matters) and here (for family matters) or, for Petty Civil Court matters (such as matters with a value of less than $50,000.00) here.
-Civil matters (High Court and Court of Appeal but not Petty Civil Court) must also be accompanied by a filing form but these aren't needed for family matters.
+Some of these are accessible from the Judiciary's website here (for civil matters) and here (for family matters) or, for petty civil matters (such as matters with a value of less than $50,000.00) here.
+Civil matters (High Court and Court of Appeal but not Petty Civil Court) must also be accompanied by a filing form but these aren't needed for family matters or industrial court matters.

-If you're representing yourself and you're now getting up to speed on what has happened in your matter so far, you can request the audio recordings or transcripts of previous hearings in your matter by using this form and you can request office copies of documents filed in the matter so far by filling out the form here.
+If you're representing yourself and you're now getting up to speed on what has happened in your matter so far, you can request the audio recordings or transcripts of previous hearings in your matter by completing this form (and emailing it to transcript.requests@ttlawcourts.org).
+You can request office copies of documents filed in the matter so far by filling out the form here.
+In most, but not all, cases if you've only just been served with the court documents, there are not likely to have been any other documents than that with which you've been served or any hearings in your absence.
+This is not always the case though, such as where an injunction has been requested or where other preliminary applications were required.

 Some other helpful email addresses for the various departments and offices within the Judiciary may be found here.